gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 Since you have changed its code, build a new image, tag it, and push it to ECR.

-Once pushed, click "Update service" and tick the box to force a new deployment.
+Once pushed, click "Update service".
+Tick the box to force a new deployment.
+Scroll down and click "Update".
 You can keep track in the service's "Deployments and Events" tab.

-Now when _that_ container runs in a minute or so, it should migrate the database.
+Now when _that_ one container runs in a couple of minutes or so, it should migrate the database.

 If you switch to the "Logs" tab you should see when the container runs the `CMD`.
 You should see the database _is_ now migrated: